 Do you remember Bend It Like Beckham?
 A little movie about soccer and following your dreams that launched a couple of careers (Kira Knightly for one) and was a sleeper hit.
 Though a certified sports nut I really loved the scenes of the family gatherings and delicious food.
-It reminded me so much of my own crazy family gatherings where down home food and “sage advice” from elders were the order of the day.
-In between bites of fried noodles or dumplings my cousins and I nodded in respectful agreement at our aunties and uncles then turned our heads to each other and rolled our eyes when the inquisition began.
+It reminds me of my own crazy family gatherings where down home food and “sage advice” from elders are the order of the day.
+In between bites of fried noodles or dumplings my cousins and I nod in respectful agreement at our aunties and uncles then turn our heads to each other and roll our eyes when the inquisition begins.
 Boyfriend?
 Girlfriend?
 When you getting married?
-The food and their good intentions made the interrogation worth it.
+The food and their good intentions make the interrogation worth it.

 Hidden in the DVD of the movie I found an entertaining bonus clip of the mom and auntie demonstrating how to make Aloo Gobi.
 A cauliflower and potato curry flavored with onions and tomatoes and spiced with garam masala, chili, ginger, garlic and cumin.
 Inspired by the clip I made their version but this time went searching for another recipe.

 So I turned to a favorite blog, Ministry of Curry and typed in Aloo Gobi.
 BINGO, up popped not just a recipe for Aloo Gobi but an Instant Pot version.
 The pressure cooker makes short work of the dish.
 Perfect for a quick weekday meal.